gkobilansky/headline-tester/PLAN.md

 ## Phase 5: Test Authoring Flow

 ### Overview
-Allow admins to create new headline tests from within the widget experience, storing initial variants and linking them to subsequent chat runs.
+Let admins turn the in-widget headline edits into persisted experiments tied to their public token so future visitors can see variants without re-running the chat.

 ### Changes Required:

-1. **Test Schema & Storage**
+1. **Experiment Schema & Storage**
    **File**: `lib/db/schema.ts`, `lib/db/queries.ts`
-   **Changes**: Introduce a `tests` table with metadata (id, title, createdBy, variants JSON).
-Add helper to create tests tied to the widget token.
+   **Changes**: Introduce an `experiments` table keyed by widget token + path.
+Store control copy, latest variant copy, selector, status, author, and timestamps.
+Add helpers to read/write the active experiment for a token.

-2. **API Endpoint**
+2. **Widget Experiment API**
-   **File**: `app/api/tests/route.ts` *(new)*
+   **File**: `app/api/widget/experiments/route.ts` *(new)*
-   **Changes**: POST handler that validates token auth, accepts test details, and persists via the helper.
-Return created test payload.
+   **Changes**: POST handler that validates a signed widget control token, accepts the DOM selector/context payload, and upserts the experiment.
+Return the saved record so the widget can confirm state.

-3. **Widget UI Entry Point & Context Sharing**
+3. **Widget UI Hook-Up**
-   **Files**: `components/widget-root.tsx`, `components/chat.tsx`, `public/widget/embed.js`
+   **Files**: `components/widget-root.tsx`, `components/widget-headline-controls.tsx`
-   **Changes**: Provide a primary CTA (e.g., 'Create Test') that opens a lightweight form to capture headline variants and description, then calls the API.
-Reuse the Phase 3 context channel to send structured DOM details (headline, CTA targets, path) into the widget for inclusion in the request.
+   **Changes**: When `Apply` succeeds locally, call the new API to persist the variant; propagate success/error back into the chat stream and keep the controls focused on the saved experiment.

 4. **Chat Context Integration**
    **File**: `components/chat.tsx` or new hook
-   **Changes**: When a test is created, add context to the active chat so subsequent messages reference the new test ID and host DOM snapshot.
+   **Changes**: Attach experiment metadata to the chat so follow-up prompts know an experiment is active, including surfaced selector and control/variant copy.

 ### Success Criteria: